Crazycatz00/nQuant/README.md

 This fork was forked from Philippecp's [nQuantLeanerAndFaster](https://nquant.codeplex.com/SourceControl/network/forks/Philippecp/nQuantLeanerAndFaster) fork.

 ## This Fork

-This fork was made to support creating 4-bit images, as the original only supports creating 8-bit images.
+This fork is based to [Crazycat00's fork](https://github.com/Crazycatz00/nQuant/), which adds support to create 4-bit images, as the original only supports creating 8-bit images.
 The public interface is kept completely compatible with the original, so the same code will do the same thing.

+In addition, OpenKH fork ditches support for .NET Framework prior to 4.6.1 version, by using .NET Standard 2.0 instead.
+This adds support for all the future releases of .NET Framework 4.6.1, .NET Core 2.0, Mono, Xamarin.

 ## Usage

 Usage is the same as the standard nQuant library, with the only exception being a new optional parameter on `WuQuantizer.QuantizeImage`.
 It's modified to:
 ```csharp
 Image QuantizeImage(Bitmap image, int alphaThreshold = 10, int alphaFader = 70, int maxColors = 256);